 COPIC HUMANITARIAN AWARD

-The COPIC Humanitarian Award is presented each year to honor a physician for volunteer medical services and contributions to the community.
+The Copic Humanitarian Award is presented each year to honor a NDMA physician member for volunteer medical services and contributions to the community.
 The award seeks to recognize physicians who volunteer outside the spectrum of their day-to-day lives.

-The recipient of the award designates a $10,000 donation from COPIC to be provided to a health care-related 501(c)(3) organization within their respective state.
-If you know a worthy candidate, please nominate him or her for this award.
+The recipient of the award designates a $10,000 donation from Copic to be provided to a health care-related 501(c)(3) organization within their respective state.
+If you know a worthy NDMA physician member, please nominate him or her for this award.
 Learn more about the COPIC Humanitarian Award here.

 Learn more about COPIC.